MisterBianco/MisterBianco.github.io/content/posts/005-complexity.md

 date = 2021-04-29T00:00:00+00:00
 +++

-# Why is it software development so complex?
+# Why is software development so complex?

 I was asked a variation of this question by a coworker this week, and he wanted a one sentence answer.